Finally, a downturn the corporate world can be happy about.

 According to data from Audit Analytics, 1,109 companies filed 1,237 restatements last year.
 That’s a drop of 30 percent and 31 percent, respectively, from 2006 restatements.

-“Every way...
+“Every way you slice...
 To get the full story, subscribe now.

 Join the Community